thepowersgang/stack_dst-rs/README.md

 # Basic usage
 The core type is `StackDST<Trait>`, which represents a fixed-capacity allocation of an unsized type.
-The `new` method on this type allows creating a instance from a concrete type, returning `None` if the instance is too large for the allocated region.
+The `new` method on this type allows creating a instance from a concrete type, returning `Err(value)` if the instance is too large for the allocated region.

 # Example